Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-03-01-Sokhotski_Plemelj_Formula.md

 title: The Sokhotski-Plemelj Formula
 date: 2022-03-01
 categories: Post
-description: Deriving the Sokhotski-Plemelj formula
+description: The Sokhotski-Plemelj formula links the 1/x function to delta function via complex contour integration.
+This post provides the full derivation of the formula.
 tags: Math
 ---